Bikatr7/Kudasai/README.md

 ![Example CMD](https://i.imgur.com/eQmVaYY.png)

-Many replacement json files are included in the replacements folder, you can also make your own if you wish provided it follows the same format.
+Many replacement json files are included in the replacements jsons folder, you can also make your own if you wish provided it follows the same format.
 See an example below

 ![Example JSON](https://i.imgur.com/qgCI9w9.png)